Branding & Advertising

 • Popular theory: More brand ads in “search markets,” more performance ads in “selection markets”

-- Search markets: Consumer actively searches, eg car insurance
+• Search markets: Consumer usually searches, eg car insurance

-- Selection markets: Consumer chooses from a set, eg grocery store
+• Selection markets: Consumer usually chooses from a set, eg grocery store

 Toolkit: Find wtp for sponsorship